 - Cron Datasets: Schedule batches based on cron expressions

 - Object Store Datasets: Logical batches by file/BLOB, e.g. one CSV file would be a batch

 Want to know what type of metrics can be monitored on a dataset pipeline?
 Check out the Monitor overview to learn more

 Datapoint pipeline validates, as the name suggests, individual datapoints as opposed to aggregate metrics such as mean, standard deviation etc. which is the job of dataset pipelines.
 Below we outline some of the features and settings specific to Datapoint pipelines.

-In the case of a Smart filter, the batch logic is used to divide ingested data in training data of which outlier boundaries are derived from, and live data where each of the datapoints in the livedata is evaluated against the outlier boundaries to detect anomalies.
+In the case of a Smart filter, the batching logic is used to divide ingested data in 1. training data, of which outlier boundaries are derived from, and 2. live data, where each of the datapoints in the live data is evaluated against the outlier boundaries to detect anomalies.

 Alert fatigue is real.
 Imagine monitoring and validating 1 billion records a day and a historical ‘normal’ error rate would be 0.1% -> 1 million errors per day.
 Getting notified about 1 million individual data points would be, well, infeasible.
-Validio tackles this by allowing you to sink out (write) bad data points to a destination.
+Validio tackles this by allowing you to sink out (write) bad data points to a destination in real-time.

 Validio evaluates each and every single record/datapoint in a datapoint pipeline according to the Filter(s) you set - one single datapoint can be evaluated by multiple filters.
 If a record or datapoint gets caught by any of the filters, Validio can write the erroneous record to a destination.

 This allows you to save all the erroneous records and review them at a later point, or integrate them into a live dashboard in a BI tool of your choice, since Validio catches errors in real-time.
 Set-up a Destination Connector to configure where erroneous data points should be sent.